grafana/tempo/CONTRIBUTING.md

 - If you have a trivial fix or improvement, go ahead and create a pull request.
 - If you plan to do something more involved, discuss your ideas on the relevant GitHub issue.

-## Dependency management is weird.
-Please read!
+## Dependency management

 We use [Go modules](https://golang.org/cmd/go/#hdr-Modules__module_versions__and_more) to manage dependencies on external packages.
-This requires a working Go environment with version 1.15 or greater and git installed.
+This requires a working Go environment with version 1.16 or greater and git installed.

 To add or update a new dependency, use the `go get` command: